-The "Cylindrum" is a massive custom built tuned percussion instrument.
-It operates using the principle of open and closed air column resonance.
-The Cylindrum was designed and created using a series of mathematical investigations along with plenty of elbow grease and bloody fingers.
-The end result was a massive 20' long handmade tuned percussion instrument with a pitch range spanning 4 octaves.
-Overall, it sounds like some kind of strange organic synthesizer morphed into a broad array of tuned tom-toms.
-It's an experimental percussionists dream come true.
+The Cylindrum is a tuned percussion instrument designed using the principle of open and closed air column resonance.
+The instrument was constructed by Gregg Stephens with the help some rather involved mathematics, plenty of elbow grease and quite a few bloody fingers.
+The end result is a 20-foot-long tuned percussion instrument with a pitch range spanning a full 4 octaves.
+Overall, it sounds like a strange organic synthesizer coupled with tuned tom toms.
+With deeply nuanced dynamic velocity layering and extensive round-robin variation.

-Our Cylindrum library contains three separate variations of the instrument (dry small, dry fat and wet).
-The small version is made from a series of 1-inch Schedule 40 PVC water pipes that were played by tapping fingers over one end, with a microphone positioned at the opposite end.
-The fat version was made from a series of 4-inch ABS corrugated plastic tubes with an open-ended rubber head played with a paddle.
-The wet version was a series of 3-inch ABS corrugated plastic tubes with felt mallets on a a 3/8" thick rubber head, performed in our signature hall.
-It has resulted in complex overtones and a more percussive feel than the dry and light versions giving it a sort of tuned tom-tom sound.
-The 1" light version was recorded in mono (24-bit / 48kHz) for a more focused sound, while the 4" dry and 3" wet versions were recorded in stereo (16-bit / 44.1kHz).
+Our Cylindrum library contains three separate variations of the instrument: dry small, dry fat and wet.
+The small set is made from a series of 1½-inch diameter PVC water pipes played by tapping fingers over one end, with a microphone positioned at the far end.
+The fat version is made from a series of 4-inch ABS corrugated plastic tubes with an open-ended rubber port hole, played with a ping pong paddle.
+Both sets were recorded in a dry studio room, giving them a full, resonant and fat tonality for arpeggiated melodies and driving bass lines.
+The wet version is built from 4-inch ABS corrugated plastic tubes with felt mallets on a 3/8" heavy rubber cap, recorded in an ultra-wide stereo array in a lush glass and tile hall.
+This slightly more distant sound and closed port delivers a much more brutal transient impact for dramatic scoring and layering with other percussion.